Online Therapy FAQ: What to Know About Virtual Counselling in Canada

 How Often Should I Attend Online Therapy?

-The frequency of online therapy sessions varies from person to person.
-The therapist will take into account your goals and needs.
+The frequency of online counselling varies from person to person, based on goals and needs.

-Generally, during the initial phase of therapy, clients may attend once a week or biweekly.
-This frequency helps establish a strong therapeutic alliance and ensures consistent support as you work toward your goals.
+Generally, during the initial phase, clients may attend once a week or biweekly.
+This frequency helps establish a strong therapeutic alliance and ensures consistent support.

-As therapy progresses, you can choose to continue at the same pace or taper off the sessions in collaboration with your therapist, ensuring that adjustments are made as needed.
+As therapy progresses, you can continue at the same pace or taper off the sessions in collaboration with your therapist, ensuring that adjustments are made as needed.

 Choosing between virtual or in-person counselling is often a matter of personal comfort.